 For an objective assessment of the facial nerve, electrophysiologic testing is available.

 Electroneuronography is the most accurate, qualitative measurement.
 This test is ordered if unilateral complete facial paralysis, or House-Brackmann grade VI, is present.
 This test requires a contralateral intact side for comparison.
 Electroneuronography is an evoked test that compared the compound action potential of the damaged side compared to the non-damaged side.
-Degeneration greater than 90% within 6 days of onset have a poorer outcome for spontaneous recovery.
-This test is ordered between 3 to 14 days as you must allow for the natural Wallerian degeneration of the nerve before ordering.
-Early testing may, therefore, produce erroneous results as degeneration is not complete and why serial electroneuronography is performed.
-Also, no benefit to intervention after 14 days.
+Degeneration greater than 90% within six days of onset have a poorer outcome for spontaneous recovery.
+This test is ordered between 3 to 14 days as one must allow for the natural Wallerian degeneration of the nerve before ordering.
+Early testing may, therefore, produce erroneous results as degeneration is not complete and why serial electroneuronography is performed — also, no benefit to intervention after 14 days.

 Electromyography is not used for interventional purposes but is a quantitative analysis for prognosis usually performed after 14 days.
 Normal muscle is electrically silent, but after 10 to 14 days, the denervated muscle begins to fire spontaneously with loss of voluntary potentials.
 Diphasic or polyphasic potentials indicate a good prognosis while fibrillations, signaling loss of voluntary potentials, is a poorer prognosis.